abhishek-varshney/Unbxd-solution/README.md

 Note - Ignore if you are not from Unbxd Team
 ============================================

 There is format error in the query.json provided.
-There are occurances of double comma like
+There are occurences of double comma like

 {"query": "Lock and", "timestamp": "2012-12-28T00:00:00.045000+00:00", "productId": 322506},,{"query": "Velvet Crush", "timestamp": "2012-12-28T00:00:00.045000+00:00", "productId": 134363}

 This double-comma is 130405'th character.
-There are many occurances of smilar type.
+There are many occurences of similar type.
 I formatted it through:

 tr -s ',' < query.json > query.json.mod